Civil Society Partners

 HakiElimu has worked since 2001 to see an open, just, and democratic Tanzania, where all people enjoy the right to education that promotes equity, creativity, and critical thinking.
 It has extensive experience in government engagement, including being instrumental in the 2015 Education and Training Policy.
 Since 2008, HakiElimu has conducted the Open Budget Survey, using its findings to advocate for greater budget transparency.

 Since 1986, RESULTS Australia has been campaigning to generate the public and political will to end global poverty.
-In recent years the Australian Government has acted on a number of RESULTS campaigns including implementing new initiatives in global health, education, and microfinance.
+In recent years, the Australian Government has acted on many of RESULTS' campaigns including implementing new initiatives in global health, education, and microfinance.

 RESULTS Canada is a global movement of passionate citizens, committed to raising their voices for a world without extreme poverty.
 They combine the voices of grassroots advocates with strategic advocacy efforts to leverage millions of dollars for programs and improved policies that give the world’s poorest people the health, education, and opportunity they need to thrive.

 RESULTS Korea began operating in 2013, with its legal status granted in July, 2015.
 Prior to the World Education Forum of 2015, RESULTS Korea participated in five preparation meetings and advocated for the Korea government to increase its funding for primary education.